 Alexander Htet Kyaw

-Currently, he is pursuing a dual degree at Massachusetts Institute of Technology (MIT), working towards a Master of Science in Architectural Studies in Computation along with a Master of Science in Electrical Engineering and Computer Science.
-At MIT, Alexander works with the Digital Structures Lab, Media Lab, and Computer Science and Artificial Intelligence Lab.
-Previously, he completed his Bachelor of Architecture degree from Cornell University, where he received a minor in Computer Science and Information Science.
-At Cornell University, Alexander held research positions in the Robotic Construction Lab and the Sabin Matter Design Computation Lab.
-His professional experience includes roles at Autodesk, Skidmore Owings & Merrill (SOM), Jenny Sabin Studio, BRIC Architecture, and Proximity Design.
+Currently, he is a graduate student at MIT in the Department of Electrical Engineering and Computer Science (EECS) and the Department of Architecture.
+At MIT, Alexander works with the Computer Science and Artificial Intelligence Lab (CSAIL) and the Center for Bits and Atoms.
+He completed his Bachelor of Architecture degree from Cornell University, where he received a minor in Computer Information Science.
+At Cornell University, Alexander held research positions in the Robotic Construction Lab and the Sabin Lab.
+His professional experience includes work with Google Research, Microsoft Research, Autodesk Research, Skidmore Owings & Merrill (SOM), BRIC Architecture, and Proximity Design.